Your self control doesn’t stand a chance.

 Chewy & soft pretzel bites served with a kickin' cheese dip is the ultimate comfort food and party snack.
 You won't be able to stop reaching for bite after bite!

-*Make ahead instructions for dough: the prepared pretzel dough may be refrigerated for up to one day or frozen in an airtight container for three months.
+Make ahead/Freezing: The prepared pretzel dough can be refrigerated for up to one day or frozen in an airtight container for three months.
 Thaw frozen dough in the refrigerator overnight.
-Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time for the pretzels to puff up before the baking soda bath and baking.
+Refrigerated dough can be shaped into pretzel bites while still cold, but allow some extra time for the bites to puff up before the baking soda bath and baking.
+Baked pretzel bites freeze well for up to 3 months.
+Thaw and reheat in the oven at 300°F (149°C) until warm.

-A few more recipes you have to try…
+A couple more recipes you have to try…

 Pumpkin Praline Soft Pretzels (totally a year round treat)